noureddin/recite/README.md

 - `dt`, or `disableteacher`: to remove teacher mode selector from the UI.
 The Teacher mode can still be set from the URL params.
 Useful to force a specific value for the option (e.g. no-teacher) in an embedding web app for example.

-    **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.

 - `dv`, or `disablepreview`: to remove the preview buttons (which shows all the ayat you selected) from the front page and the quiz page.
 This can be used together with `p`/`preview` in order to show one preview before the quiz, without the ability to preview the ayat again later.

-    **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.

 - `dq`, or `disablequizmode`: to remove quiz mode selector from the UI.
 The quiz mode can still be specified from the URL params.
 Useful to force a specific mode (e.g. Imlaai) in an embedding web app for example.

-    **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.

 - `dc`, or `disablecheat`: to disable the cheating feature in Imlaai mode.

-Cheating is pressing the `!` key ten times consecutively (when the input so far is correct) to automatically type the next correct letter for you.
+    Cheating is pressing `!` once to add the the next letter, or `#` to complete the current word or add the next one, if the entire input text is correct so far (or still empty).

-    **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.
+- `disablepaste`: to disable the pasting in Imlaai mode.

 - `zz`: for integration into another app.
 Made primarily for [Zikr-uz-Zikr](https://github.com/noureddin/zz), but is generic enough to be used with other apps.